giellalt/giellalt.github.io/dicts/nds/NDSLocalisations.md

 - locally: make revisions to text
 - locally: extract all strings (*fab extract_strings*)
-- locally: check in in SVN
+- locally: check in in Git (commit and push)
-- on the server: *svn up*
+- on the server: *git pull*
 - on the server: compile strings for the project (*fab PROJNAME compile_strings*)